-The following table provides information as of July 31, 2021, with respect to the shares of our common stock that may be issued under our existing equity compensation plans.
+The following table provides information as of July 31, 2022 (as adjusted for the Stock Split), with respect to the shares of our common stock that may be issued under our existing equity compensation plans.

 Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (b) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (\$) (2) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))

-Equity compensation plans
+Equity compensation plans approved by

-approved by stockholders (1) 10,630,805 \$189.80 15,891,741
+stockholders (1) 25,307,469 \$64.59 28,482,339

-Equity compensation plans not
+Equity compensation plans not approved by

-approved by stockholders 374,225
+stockholders 576,387

-Total 11.005.030 15.891.741
+Total 25,883,856 28,482,339

-(1) Includes the following plans: the 2012 Plan, 2005 Equity Incentive Plan and 2012 Employee Stock Purchase Plan ("2012 ESPP").
-Our 2012 Plan provides that on the first day of each fiscal year beginning with fiscal year 2014, the number of shares authorized for issuance under the 2012 Plan is automatically increased by a number equal to the lesser of (i) 8,000,000 shares of common stock, (ii) four and one half percent (4.5%) of the aggregate number of shares of common stock outstanding on the last day of the preceding fiscal year, or (iii) such number of shares that may be determined by our board of directors.
-Our 2012 ESPP provides that on the first day of each fiscal year beginning with fiscal year 2014 the number of shares authorized for issuance under the 2012 ESPP is automatically increased by a number equal to the lesser of (i) 2,000,000 shares of common stock, (iii) one percent (1.0%) of the aggregate number of shares of common stock outstanding on such date, or (iii) an amount determined by our board of directors or a duly authorized committee of our board of directors.
+(1) Includes the following plans: the 2012 Plan, 2021 Equity Incentive Plan and 2012 Employee Stock Purchase Plan ("2012 ESPP").
+Our 2012 ESPP provides that on the first day of each fiscal year beginning with fiscal year 2014 the number of shares authorized for issuance under the 2012 ESPP is automatically increased by a number equal to the lesser of (i) 6,000,000 shares of common stock, (ii) one percent (1.0%) of the aggregate number of shares of common stock outstanding on such date, or (iii) an amount determined by our board of directors or a duly authorized committee of our board of directors.